This homemade vegan brownies recipe is soft, rich, fudgy, dangerously chocolatey… and surprisingly vegan!

 - 1/2 tsp baking powder

-- 1/3 cup unrefined sugar OR stevia baking blend
+- 1/3 cup white sugar, unrefined if desired, OR stevia baking blend

 - 2/3 cup mini chocolate chips, optional

 Whisk together the first 3 ingredients, then set aside.
-If using flax, whisk it in as well.
+(If using flax, whisk it in as well.)
 Preheat oven to 330F.
-Grease a 9×13 pan or line with parchment paper, and set aside.
-In a large mixing bowl, thoroughly combine all remaining ingredients.
-Pour wet into dry, stir to combine, and pour into prepared pan.
+Grease a 9×13 pan (or 8×8 for thick brownies), or line with parchment paper, and set aside.
+In a large mixing bowl,thoroughly combine all dry ingredients.
+Stir wet into dry.
+Pour into the prepared pan.
 Smooth down.
-Bake 16 minutes.
+Bake 16 minutes, or 24 if using an 8×8.
 The brownies will look a little underdone when they come out, but that’s okay!
 Refrigerate – they start to firm up after a few hours and are nice and cut-able by the next day, and the taste is much better the next day as well.
 Store in the refrigerator for up to 4 days, or freeze.